mindsdb/mindsdb/mindsdb/integrations/handlers/llama_index_handler/README.md

 ## LlamaIndex Handler
-LlamaIndex ML handler for MindsDB, create indexes over data plugged in mindsdb and use it to create a Question & Answer (Q&A) systems
+LlamaIndex ML handler for MindsDB, create indexes over data plugged in mindsdb and use it to create a Question & Answer (Q&A) system

 ## LlamaIndex
-LlamaIndex is a data framework for your LLM application.In this handler,python client of LlamaIndex api is used and more information about this python client can be found (here)[https://gpt-index.readthedocs.io/en/latest/]
+LlamaIndex is a data framework for your LLM application.
+In this handler, we use the LlamaIndex package, which is available in Python.
+More information about this Python client can be found (here)[https://gpt-index.readthedocs.io/en/latest/].

 ## Implemented Features
 - [x] LlamaIndex ML Handler